mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

 - Follow https://gist.github.com/tomwwright/f88e2ddb344cf99f299935e1312da880 for nVidia stuff
 - Report (diagnose?) bug: in Firefox, highlighted text has tops cut off of letters
-- Set up my own libinput fork (perhaps rebase it on latest)
+- Set up my own libinput fork (perhaps rebase it on latest) - looks like my fork may not be needed.
+The skips are resolved either through physical trackpad replacement or 18.04's libinput version, and now I'm using clickfinger instead of button areas.
+Only remaining issue is undesirable acceleration curve, and overzealous hysteresis.
+Going to try upstream version.
 - Set up libinput-gestures
 - Look into kernel patch for Confidence bit on touchpad, or maybe just turn off HW palm detection (Confidence quirk in hid-multitouch)
 - Install software and import from backup of ~ on a case-by-case basis (Thunderbird and Firefox profiles, VirtualBox machines)